-Extreme heat and cold temperatures can cause items like a TV, computer, or stereo to stop working overtime.
+Extreme heat and cold temperatures can cause TVs, computers, and stereos to stop working over time.

 Whether it’s a couch, chair, table, mattress, etc., these upholstered materials are prone to fading and collecting moisture if they aren’t stored in a climate-controlled space.

-These precious items should always be stored in climate-controlled areas to remain in their original condition.
+These precious items should always be stored in climate-controlled areas to preserve their original condition.

 Wine should always be stored in a cool area between 50 - 60 degrees Fahrenheit (10 -16 degrees Celsius).
 Traditional units won’t provide the proper insulation and temperature consistency for your wine to mature properly in storage.

-Seasonal weather changes occur in most climates no matter where you are residing.
-If seasonal temperatures don’t fluctuate, chances are the humidity levels from rain do.
+Seasonal weather changes occur no matter where you live.
+If seasonal temperatures don’t fluctuate much, chances are the humidity levels from rain do.

 This is especially true for those that experience freezing winters and hot summers.
-Accessing your temperature-controlled storage unit will save you discomfort during the packing and moving process.
+A temperature-controlled storage unit will save you discomfort during the packing and moving process.
 Indoor climate-controlled storage also gives your belongings better security as you have to enter the building to access the unit.